Rustlers' Rhapsody: Plot

 Peter exchanges his drunk suit for a sidekick outfit, catches up with Rex and is reluctantly accepted.
 (Rex has sworn off sidekicks as they keep dying.)
-At the singing cowboy's campsite, Peter finds not one but two women there eager to get to know Rex a little better, Miss Tracy and the Colonel's daughter.
+At the singing cowboy's campsite, Peter finds not one but two women there eager to get to know Rex a little better, Miss Tracy and the Colonel's daughter Miss Ticonderoga.

 The Colonel goes for help to the boss of the railroad men – who wear dusters.
 "We should stick together.
 Look what we have in common: we're both rich, we're both power-mad, and we're both Colonels — that's got to count for something!"
 But Rex outwits the Bad Guys because he knows their every move before they do.
 Then the Colonels import "Wrangler" Bob Barber, apparently another Good Guy.
 Bob discomposes Rex in their first meeting by attacking Rex's claim to be the "most good Good Guy" and pointing out that a Good Guy has to be "a confident heterosexual".
 "I thought it was just a heterosexual", Rex objects.
 "No, it's a confident heterosexual", responds Bob.

 Rex backs down from the shootout.
 On his way out of town, while preparing to change roles to that of a sidekick, Rex explains to Peter that he rides into town, kisses the girls and rides out again.
 "That's all: I just kiss 'em.
 I mean, this is the 1880s.
 You gotta date and date and date and date and sometimes marry 'em before they…you know."

 Bob reports that Rex is finished as a Good Guy.
 Nevertheless, the Colonels, over Bob's objection, arrange for Peter to be bushwhacked.
 This rouses Rex to round up the sheep herders and face down Bob and the rancher/railroad combine.
 Bob is revealed as not a Good Guy at all because, after all, he is a lawyer.
-Rex shoots him.
+Rex shoots him by finishing him off for good.

 Colonel Ticonderoga makes the peace.
 He apologizes to Rex and throws a party at Rancho Ticonderoga, after which Rex and Peter (who survived because Rex had him wear a bulletproof vest) ride off together into the sunset.